zjjMaiMai/Deep-Alignment-Network-A-convolutional-neural-network-for-robust-face-alignment/README.md

 * run `dir /b/s/p/w *.jpg *.png > ImageList.txt` to generate image list (Windows)
 * run `DataSetPre.py` , Make sure you have modified the path.
 * run `DAN.py` , Make sure you have modified the path & variable `STAGE`.

+TODO
+---
+* Rewrite custorm layers on Gpu FOR performance.
+* Use Tensorflow New API.

+Test Now!
+New version will commit soon!
+===

+Forward : 4~5ms per Image on I7 6700 / GTX 1080 Ti